arturo-lang/arturo/README.md

 The Library
 ------------------------------

-### Main

-The functions below are reserved keywords and can be used at any time, without the use of a namespace

 |  Library  | Function | Description | Syntax |
 | :---      | :---     | :---        | :---   |
 | array | **all** | check if all elements of array are true or pass the condition of given function | [Array or Array/Function] -> Boolean |